-Lawrence Chewning is a Christian songwriter, recording artist and speaker who has shared the message of Jesus Christ for the past four decades.
+Lawrence Chewning is a Christian songwriter, recording artist, and speaker who has shared the message of Jesus Christ for over four decades.
 His most well known compostions are the Ray Boltz standards, "The Anchor Holds" and "At the Foot of the Cross".

 Lawrence grew up in rural South Carolina, the son of a cotton farmer, ginner and merchant.
 He accepted Christ as his Savior at his boyhood church when he was eight years old.
 After graduating from high school, Lawrence moved to Anderson, Indiana where he attended Anderson University, majoring in Religion and Social Work.